Successful Letter of Recommendation for Employment

 - Closing – use a formal style, like “Sincerely …” and follow your name with a signature and a job title.
 Respect people, you’ll send a document to, and stick to one style of writing.

 Worth remembering – you are supposed to keep a balance.
 Less than half a page shows you have zero connection to the candidate, but don’t become too engaged in the process.

 A personal or professional, letter of recommendation for a job, takes 1-2 pages, closed to a CV’s usual size.
 It’s very common to provide short documents without a deep explanation and unique points.
-A friend of yours will probably fail if you just type something general and submit.
+A friend of yours will probably fail if you just type something general and submit it.

 So, after making clear a length and a core structure, let’s go to more details.

 As a practical illustration, you got to make a letter of recommendation for a medical assistant.
 There are some specific achievements to share with a potential employer.
 Try to adjust the final version to a person.
 Use real-life examples.
 It’s a guarantee to make an applicant stand out.

 What about a newly graduated medical student?
 It’s a good chance to highlight the research part and emphasize a theoretical basis.
-Get the necessary information and keep in touch with a person you’re writing about.
+Get the necessary information and keep in touch with the person you’re writing about.

 You may also think the best way is just to tell about all the good qualities an applicant has.
 But here’s the tricky moment – you should connect certain skills and a position.
-Don’t distract an employer, there’s plenty of other letters to read.
+Don’t distract an employer, there are plenty of other letters to read.

 So, as a prolonged summary, let’s make things clear.
 When it comes to a promotion or a new job, a recommendation letter must be: